MrToph/generator-eos/generators/app/templates/README.md

 npm run create_actions
 ```

-You can then invoke these scripts to push actions to your deployed smart contract without using cleos:
+You can then invoke these scripts to push actions to your deployed smart contract **without using cleos**:

 ```
 npm run action -- <actionName>